When's the last time you played a hard hitter 💥? Did it feel like the ball was coming back to you at light speed ⚡️?

 And you know what made a big difference?
 Not only did I improve my footwork 👣 from last time, but I also paid much more attention to my tennis court positioning 📍.
-That was game-changing!
+And yep, that was absolutely game-changing!

-So here it is, an entire blog about the importance of good court positioning in tennis and a few simple strategies to find the correct recovery position that guarantees you optimal court coverage.
+So here you have it, an entire blog on why you want good court positioning in your tennis matches and a few simple strategies you can use to find the recovery position that guarantees you optimal court coverage basically in every situation.

 What is tennis court positioning?

 Tennis court positioning refers to the positioning on the court that lets you reach your opponent's shots as fast as possible ⚡️.
 In other words, it's the recovery position (the position you go to after hitting a shot) that gives you the best court coverage.

 In order to recover to the right position, you need to take into account different factors:

 💥 the depth of your shot

 Those are a lot of things to consider, I know 🤯.
 But here's the good news: it does get easier fast.
 Actually, you know what?
 It gets totally automatic after a while ⚙️!

 Of course, first you need to get how it works.
 But then, with a bit of practice, you can expect to set the auto-pilot 🏎 and never have to think of your court positioning again!